thakerhriday/GenAI/README.md

 # GenAI
-A simple generative AI component for Parental Guidance and Resource Generation our creche system’s website
+A simple generative AI component for Parental Guidance and Resource Generation our creche system’s website.